Home InsuranceFrom standard Buildings and Contents Insurance to the ultimate protection for high-value cherished homes

 Does Home Insurance include legal cover?

-Some Home Insurance policies will include legal cover as standard, but others offer it as an added extra.
+Some Buildings and Contents Insurance policies will include legal cover as standard, but others offer it as an added extra.
 If you would like to include this as part of your policy, simply let us know when you get in touch for a quote.

 How much is Home Insurance?